zeldaret/mm/docs/schedule_scripting_language.md

 - Argument 1: Minute component of the start time
 - Argument 2: Hour component of the end time
 - Argument 3: Minute component of the end time
 - Argument 4: A value to return.
-It must fit on a `u8`
+It must fit in a `u8`

 ##### `return_time` example